Quick Answer: Fiddle Leaf Fig Care Basics

 - Cut away any black, mushy roots with clean scissors

-- Let roots air dry for a few hours
+- Let the roots air-dry for a few hours

 - Repot in fresh, well-draining soil

-- Don’t water for at least a week
+- Hold off on watering for at least a week

 8. Pruning and Shaping

-Pruning helps your fiddle leaf fig grow fuller and stay manageable.
+Pruning keeps your fiddle leaf fig fuller and more manageable.

 When to Prune

-- Best time: Spring or early summer (active growth period)
+- Best time: spring or early summer, during active growth

 How to Encourage Branching